BaraSedih11/ReducingOverfitting/README.md

 ## Contents

 - `quiz.ipynb`: Jupyter Notebook containing the implementation of solving overfitting in decision trees using Python.
-- `data.csv`: Sample dataset used in the notebook for demonstration purposes.
+- `heart_failure_clinical_records-sample.csv.csv`: Sample dataset used in the notebook for demonstration purposes.
 - `README.md`: This file providing an overview of the repository.

 ## Requirements